 “It looked as though God had caused it to rain stones,” were the words Tomás de Berlanga used to describe the Galapagos Islands upon discovering them.
 For guests, his choice of words might seem a little severe given how inhabited and well-chartered the islands are now.
-Back then however, the archipelago was as mysterious and sublime as venturing into outer space for these early explorers.
+Back then, however, the archipelago was as mysterious and sublime as venturing into outer space for these early explorers.
 Rewind the clock a few millennia further, and the Galapagos looked like the surface of a young and nascent Earth.
 In many ways, the Galapagos serves as a study of time and the creation of life.
 That same question that we all ask ourselves extends itself to this small cluster of islands: how did it all get here?
 How did it all begin?
 With vegetation being one of the main sources of all life, we couldn’t resist delving into a brief history of plant life in the Galapagos Islands to get to the root of these questions.

 Distance & Desolation: Where Big Things Have Small Beginnings

 With volcanoes spewing mounds of Earth upwards and outwards, the Galapagos became a robust assortment of islands that varied tremendously in both height and layout.
-This geological arrangement and its position along the equator would ultimately become the perfect mix of elements to eventually harbour life.
+This geological arrangement and its position along the equator would ultimately become the perfect mix of elements to eventually harbor life.

 To start off, the Galapagos Islands are situated within the perfect “brewing space” for a peculiar array of weather patterns to develop.
 The interplay between hot and cold currents (from the north and the south, respectively) colliding with one another right along the equator creates a curious dynamic between the exterior air and water temperatures.
 These two converge in what’s called the “inversion zone” – basically the point where the cooler air hanging out above the cold waters meets with the hot air that’s hanging out above.
 This combination of factors ends up forming clouds that drift throughout the archipelago and end up getting caught in the highlands of the taller islands.

 These ascending highlands pretty much act as geological “nets” that capture the clouds that drift across the archipelago.
-These barriers of earth are actually so good at capturing humidity that they manage to keep enough of it to maintain themselves (and their ecosystem) throughout the dry season in Galapagos.
+These barriers of the earth are actually so good at capturing humidity that they manage to keep enough of it to maintain themselves (and their ecosystem) throughout the dry season in Galapagos.

 And it was here, in the upper areas of the islands where clouds lingered about, that plant life slowly crept into the picture.